 The 267th Sheffield (Dore) Scout Group is within Hallam District of South Yorkshire Scout County.
 We are based in the village of Dore which is 5 miles south west of Sheffield on the very edge of the Peak District National Park (see map).
 We are a registered charity (Charity Commission no 524806).

 The Group was founded in 1949 as an open group, replacing the 201st Christ Church Dore (sponsored group).
 We have our own Scout headquarters building on Rushley Road, Dore, Sheffield, S17 3EH.
 The Group currently has over 150 members divided between 2 Beaver Colonies, 2 Cub Packs, & 2 Scout Troups.
 Our District Explorer Unit closed in 2016.
-We have a team of 21 warranted leaders who are helped by section assistants (lay helpers) and junior leaders.
+We have a team of 21 Warranted Leaders who are helped by Section Assistants, Occasional Helpers, and Young Leaders.

 The Group plays a major part in the life of the Village.
 It organises a Festival and Gala in the summer (in conjuction with the local Guiding Groups) and a Bonfire & Firework Display around Guy Fawkes night.
 It is also involved with the Village Well Dressing ceremony each July and the Remembrance Day Parade in November.
 In return, the Group receives generous support from the community for which it is extremely grateful.

 We are always on the lookout for new leaders and helpers.
 If you would like to join us do please get in touch.
 You will receive a warm welcome.